nimitpattanasri/mlxai.github.io/_posts/2017-01-09-implementing-softmax-classifier-with-vectorized-operations.md

 ---
 layout: post
-title: Implementing a Softmax classifier with vectorized operations
+title: Implementing a Softmax Classifier with Vectorized Operations
 ---

 Implementing a Softmax classifier is almost similar to [SVM one]({{ site.url }}/2017/01/06/vectorized-implementation-of-svm-loss-and-gradient-update.html), except using a different loss function.
 A Softmax classifier optimizes a cross-entropy loss that has the form: